Frequently Asked Questions

 - Prescription Medications: Most teens get prescription medications from home as well.
 Medications, both over the counter and prescription, should be kept in a safe place where your child and/or their friends do not have easy access.

 - Marijuana: The best advice we have in this area is, again, know and communicate with their friends and the parents of their friends.

-What are possible signs and symptoms of alcohol and/or drug use?
 (These signs may be indicative of other illnesses/concerns.)

 - Strong or unusual odor

 - Strong scent attempting to cover an odor

 - Red or watery eyes

 - Staggering, clumsiness

 - Lack of affect (appears spaced out or zoned out)